chassisml/chassis/docs/docs/conceptual-guides/overview.md

 Some non-goals of this project are:

-- Deploy the built image - this is up to the platform that you deploy the container into, like KFServing or Modzy
+- Deploy the built image - this is up to the platform that you deploy the container into, like KServe or Modzy

 ## Intro Video